“Incredibly flexible, with phenomenal support and traction.

 I was surprised how well it flexes underfoot considering how robust it feels in-hand.”

 I’ve put just over 100 miles on these badhawks, and by now it’s safe to admit they’re my favorite trail shoe to-date.
-In the past year, I’ve run in Salomon’s, Inov-8’s, Altra’s and The North Face’s.
+In the past year, I’ve run in Salomon’s, Inov-8’s, Altra’s and The North Face(TNF)’s.
 My Salomon S-Lab’s fit like a glove and perform great in technical terrain, plus use a simply genius lacing system, but they lack the protection underfoot and the 4WD capabilities the Bushido offers.
 My TNF’s provide the cushion and support I desire, especially on rocky terrain, but they’re not quite breathable or flexible enough.
 My Inov-8’s protect underfoot and have good traction, breathe well, and flex great, but don’t provide the lateral support I need.
 Same goes for my Altra’s.
 Although they boast the wide toe-box I appreciate so much, and until I tried the Bushido were my go-to’s, they also lack lateral support.
 It’s funny because after I’d modified my Altra shoes by adding Salomon’s quick-laces, I swore they were the ultimate trail running shoe.
 Then I got the Sportiva’s, and I’ve gone back and forth, alternating through the aforementioned pairs, but keep finding myself coming back to the Italians.

 When I first got them I was hardly running due to a knee injury.
 I was afraid to get back into my Inov-8’s or Altra’s because my right foot was dramatically pronating and each time I ran I felt like I reversed any recent rehab.
 But on July 3 I laced up the Bushido’s and headed up the hill behind my house in North Lake Tahoe.
-I couldn’t believe that I was able to go four miles before my leg started talking to me, and even then it was more of a whisper to “chill a little” than a command to “stop running”.
+I couldn’t believe that I was able to go six miles before my knee started talking to me, and even then it was more of a whisper to “chill a little” than a command to “stop running”.
 They offered everything I looked for in a shoe, plus the lateral support I had never experienced in something so lightweight and flexible.
 At just 11 ounces per shoe (size 42.5), it’s amazing how robust and responsive they are.
 They even have a semi-wide toe-box so my lil’ guys can stretch out.

 Since I felt so good, I signed up for a 10K the next day.
 Since I had the chance to race for free (in exchange for cross-promoting the race online) and it was technically a “fun run”, I figured I only had something to gain.
 If my knee wouldn’t let me finish, no worries; I could always just bail and meet friends for beer on the beach.
 Instead, I kicked butt and took first in my age group.
-I’d never timed myself running more than a mile, so I guess you could say I also set a P.R.
+I’d never timed myself running more than a mile (high school P.E. class), so I guess you could say I also set a P.R.
 This was especially cool because it was the first race I’d ever entered.
 I gave a lot of credit to my powerful and supportive, yet incredibly agile, footwear.
 After experimenting on both sides of the spectrum, from zero drop shoes to 12mm+, I’ve decided 6mm of drop is where I want to be.
 So are the mountains.
 These mountain running shoes seem like the perfect fit.

 – The heel hold is fantastic.
 The cuff is rigid but doesn’t dig into the back of my ankle, and I can wear low-cut running socks without blistering.
 The shape of these shoes seems ideal for the average foot profile: narrow-to-wide heel, wider toe-box.